Download the PHP package inphinit/teeny without Composer

 Configure the ./server variables according to your environment:

-Once configured, you can navigate to the project folder and run the command that will start built-in server, see an example:
+Once configured, you can navigate to the project folder and run the command that will start built-in server, example:

 API